MICrONS-Milano-CoLab/MICrONS-datacleaner/README.md

-## Citation Policy
+## Citation Policy 📚

 If you use our code, **please consider to cite the associated repository,** as well as the [IARPA MICrONS Minnie Project](https://doi.org/10.60533/BOSS-2021-T0SY) and the [Microns Phase 3 NDA](https://github.com/cajal/microns_phase3_nda) repository.

 Our code serves as an interface for the MICrONS data.
-Please cite appropiate the literature for the data used following their [Citation Policy](LINK).
+Please cite appropiate the literature for the data used following their [Citation Policy](https://www.microns-explorer.org/citation-policy).
 The papers may depend on the annotation tables used.

 Our unit table is constructed by integrating information from the following papers:

 1. [Functional connectomics spanning multiple areas of mouse visual cortex](https://doi.org/10.1038/s41586-025-08790-w).
 The Microns Consortium.
 2025
 2. [Foundation model of neural activity predicts response to new stimulus types](https://doi.org/10.1038/s41586-025-08829-y)
 3. [Perisomatic ultrastructure efficiently classifies cells in mouse cortex](http://doi.org/10.1038/s41586-024-07765-7)
 4. [NEURD offers automated proofreading and feature extraction for connectomics](https://doi.org/)
 5. [CAVE: Connectome Annotation Versioning Engine](https://doi.org/10.1038/s41592-024-02426-z)

 ## Acknowledgements